Common Alerting Protocol (CAP)

 The Microsoft Windows-compatible software is free to download and use.
 See

-for details on downloading, setting up and using EAS Monitor.
+this document for details on downloading, setting up and using EAS Monitor.
 See this

 sample configuration file for example default/recommended values.